Joseph L. Henderson: Early life and education

-Joseph was the middle of three children born to John Henderson and Maude Henley Henders.
+Henerson was the middle of three children born to John Henderson and Maude Henley Henders.
 His sister Marjorie was eight years older than him and his brother John Jr. nine years younger.
 Maude Henley hailed from Red Bluff, California, where her father was a mining engineer, but he died when she was young, leaving her an orphan.
 Raised by her aunts, she studied to be a teacher, and moved to Elko in 1891 to begin her career.
-John Henderson was groomed to be a banker (having begun as a bookkeeper and worked at every job in the bank and took over as president when his father died.
+John Henderson was groomed to be a banker and took over as president when his father died.
 He also, with his brother Charles and a third partner, formed the Henderson-Griswold Livestock Company, which owned three cattle and two sheep ranches; John acted as vice-president.

-Joseph's father's other brother (Joseph's namesake, Joseph Jefferson Henderson) was an ophthomologist who treated Joseph for a serious eye infection when the infant was three months old.
-Dr. Henderson was able to save the sight in only one eye, and the infant permanently impaired his depth vision in the other.
-Years later, however, Jung explained that the disability "enhanced his inner vision and his interest in dreams and symbols."
+Henderson father's other brother, Joseph Jefferson Henderson, was an ophthomologist who treated him for a serious eye infection when he was three months old.
+His uncle was able to save the sight in only one eye, with permanently impaired his depth vision in the other.
+Years later, Jung explained that the disability "enhanced his inner vision and his interest in dreams and symbols."

-A significant part of Henderson's professional work would later deal with the symbols, rites and belief structure of the American Indian.
+A significant part of Henderson's professional work later dealt with the symbols, rites and belief structure of the American Indian.
 When Henderson lived in Elko living Indians were "part of the landscape."
 Natives from a village just outside the town came into Elko to market, and as a boy, an "old Indian woman" looked after him.

 Henderson spent the summers of his youth performing chores on the family ranch.
 His visual impairment, however, made doubtful the possibility that he would eventually manage this family business.
 Indeed, a colleague concluded that "in the ranching community in which he was raised, [it] hampered typical male development."
 His father, therefore, groomed him to become his successor at the bank and early gave him jobs there to prepare him.
 While Joseph cooperated, privately he was "profoundly and benignly uninterested."

 Henderson's aunt (his father's sister-in-law, Ethel Smith Henderson) was instrumental in guiding him, from an early age, toward intellectual pursuits.
 As a result of her urging, Henderson was sent to Lawrenceville Academy in Mercer County, New Jersey.
 At Lawrenceville Henderson came into contact with the time with intellectuals who would have a significant contribution to modern culture.
 Thornton Wilder, for example, was Henderson's French tutor.
 (Wilder wrote his first novel, The Cabala and received the Pulitzer Prize for his second one, The Bridge of San Luis Rey.)